 Welcome to this short introduction to the celebration of the Holy Mass!
 The Eucharist is the source and summit of the Christian life and its highest and most important prayer.
 In the Mass the whole mystery of our salvation is made present, and in the Eucharist we receive the Body and Blood of Jesus our Lord, who is really and truly present under the appearance of bread and wine and who gives himself to us in this great gift of love.

-Can we get a good idea of who is the Jewish Messiah from the Old Testament and from Jewish writings?
-Study the messianic prophecies of the Old Testament in the light of Jewish apocryphal literature, the Aramaic targums, the midrashim, the Talmud, medieval Jewish Bible commentators, and the Zohar.
+Can we get a good idea of who is the Jewish Messiah from the Old Testament and the Jewish writings?
+Study the messianic prophecies of the Old Testament in the light of Jewish apocryphal literature, the Aramaic targums, the Midrash, the Talmud, medieval Jewish Bible commentators, and the Zohar.

 A study of the river flowing from Ezekiel's Temple (Ezek 47:1-12) and its underlying themes: Jerusalem and Zion as the Lord's cosmic mountain; water as a prophetic sign of eschatological healing; the Garden of Eden.
 The Feast of Tabernacles and its water libation ceremony in the Temple actualized these themes and anticipated God's future outpouring of the Holy Spirit.
 Jesus' words uttered during the same feast show that he identified himself with Ezekiel's temple and is the giver of the waters of life – the Holy Spirit.
 The eschatology of the book of Revelation and the vision of "a pure river of water of life" proceeding from the throne of God recapitulate and expand Ezekiel's vision by incorporating the other prophetic themes and Jesus' self-revelation.